cruncher19/Ubicomp-GPP/README.md

 ## REST API Usage
 You can store power information in the database by POSTing to the server like this:
 `http://localhost:5000/storePowerProduction?powerLevel=50`

+## Power Production Prediction Usage
+run `python predictor.py` in the repository's directory.

+This currently uses a fake dataset to build a regression model and then uses the current weather conditions with the model to estimate power production.